-The Department of Agro-food Safety and Crop Protection has been contributing to farm household by developing techniques for producing agro-foods which consumers could choose with relief.
+The Department of Agro-Food Safety and Crop Protection has been contributing to farm households by developing techniques for producing agro-foods which consumers can choose with confidence.

-The Department of Agro-food Safety and Crop Protection at National Institute of Agricultural Sciences promotes technical development to support the production of safe agro-foods and fundamental research to achieve four main goals with the vision 'Construction of management foundation to produce safe agro-foods at the level of G7 developed countries'.
-The goals are: 1) development of safety management techniques for residual chemicals in agro-foods and agricultural environment, 2) development of the integrated pests and weed management technology in response to the climate change, 3) development of risk assessment system of pesticides for human & environmental toxicity and bioactivity, and 4) development of technology and GAP practices for ensuring microbial safety.
+The Department of Agro-Food Safety and Crop Protection at the National Institute of Agricultural Sciences promotes technical development to support the production of safe agro-foods and fundamental research to achieve four main goals with the vision of 'Construction of a management foundation to produce safe agro-foods at the level of G7 developed countries'.
+The goals are: 1) development of safety management techniques for residual chemicals in agro-foods and agricultural environment, 2) development of integrated pest and weed management technology in response to climate change, 3) development of a pesticide risk assessment system for human & environmental toxicity and bioactivity, and 4) development of technology and GAP practices to ensure microbial safety.

-The Department of Agro-food Safety and Crop Protection consists of four divisions, Residual Chemical Assessment Division, Crop Protection Division, Toxicity & Risk Assessment Division and Microbial Safety Division.
-Each division has its own task.
-The main goal of Residual Agrochemical Assessment Division is comprehensive management of the hazardous substances for the production of safe agricultural products.
-Crop Protection Division is conducting research on the establishment of a comprehensive management system for pests and weeds that occur in crops and farmland.
-Toxicity & Risk Assessment Division is carrying out the evaluation of pesticide for registration and researches on the development of management system for pesticide safety.
-Microbial Safety Division is conducting research on the spread and expansion of GAP production technology and the reduction of harmful microorganisms in agri-foods.
+The Department of Agro-Food Safety and Crop Protection consists of four divisions: the Residual Chemical Assessment Division, Crop Protection Division, Toxicity & Risk Assessment Division, and Microbial Safety Division.
+Each division has its own tasks.
+The main goal of Residual Agrochemical Assessment Division is comprehensive management of hazardous substances for the production of safe agricultural products.
+The Crop Protection Division is conducting research on the establishment of a comprehensive management system for pests and weeds found in crops and farmland.
+The Toxicity & Risk Assessment Division is carrying out the evaluation of pesticides for registration and research on the development of a management system for pesticide safety.
+Finally, the Microbial Safety Division is conducting research on the spread and expansion of GAP production technology and the reduction of harmful microorganisms in agri-foods.

-Also, our researches are centered on three main targets such as on-farm research, thorough customer management, the reinforcing publicity in real-time and so forth.
+Our research is centered on three main targets such as on-farm research, thorough customer management, and reinforcing publicity in real-time.

 (1) Residual Chemical Assessment Division

-To control various chemical contaminants in agro-food, it is needed to integrate hazardous substances management scheme which can guard the agro-food safety.
-Our division conduct establishment of specialized analysis and monitoring system, and various program to minimize the risk of residual chemical in agro-food.
+To produce safe agro-food from various residual chemicals. it is necessary to integrate a hazardous substance management scheme which can ensure agro-food safety.
+Our division conducts specialized analysis and monitoring, and various programs to minimize the risk of residual chemicals such as pesticides in agro-food and agricultural environments.

-[Publication of the analytical methods and residue definition]
+[Publication of the pesticide anti-drift manual and residue definition]

-2. Introducing and distributing safe pesticide application manual for exporting agricultural products
+2. Introducing and distributing safe pesticide application manuals for the export of agricultural products

 (2) Crop Protection Division

-The Crop Protection Division consists of six lab.
-Plant Fungal Disease Lab., Insect Pests & Natural Enemies Lab., Weed Science & Nematology Lab., Pest Risk Assessment & Plant Virus Lab., Fire Blight Management Lab., and Fire Blight Epidemiology & Diagnosis Lab.
+The Crop Protection Division consists of five laboratories: the Plant Fungal Disease Lab., Insect Pests & Natural Enemies Lab., Weed Science & Nematology Lab., Pest Risk Assessment & Plant Virus Lab., and the Fire Blight Disease Lab.

 1. Diagnosis and Management of Crop Fungal Diseases

-The climate change and the environmental changes in agricultural ecosystems led to a significant increase of new emerging disease incidence in crops that are grown in Korea.
-To cope with these agricultural environment changes, we developed identification and diagnostic techniques and control method for casual agents of some plant fungal diseases.
-Fusarium fujikuroi causing soybean Fusarium wilt was reported for the first time in Korea, and deodeok sclerotia rot caused by Sclerotinia sclerotiorum and potato verticillium wilt caused by Verticillium dahliae were reported for the first time in Korea.
-We also developed a specific primer for the diagnosis of benomyl resistant Fusarium fujikuroi causing rice bakanae, establishing a rapid and accurate monitoring system.
-In addition, in order to select disease resistant genetic resources, a bioassay system for resistance to Fusarium wilt of soybean and sclerotia rot of vegetables were constructed.
+Climate change and environmental shifts in agricultural ecosystems have led to a significant increase in the incidence of new emerging diseases in crops grown in Korea.
+In response to these changes, we have developed identification, diagnostic, and control methods for the causal agents of certain plant fungal diseases.
+Fusarium fujikuroi, which causes soybean Fusarium wilt, was reported for the first time in Korea.
+Additionally, we reported lance asiabell sclerotia rot caused by Sclerotinia sclerotiorum and potato Verticillium wilt caused by Verticillium dahliae for the first time in Korea.
+We have also developed specific primers for the diagnosis of benomyl-resistant Fusarium fujikuroi, which causes rice bakanae, establishing a rapid and accurate monitoring system.
+Furthermore, to select disease-resistant genetic resources, we have constructed a bioassay system to assess resistance to Fusarium wilt in soybeans and sclerotia rot in vegetables.

-2. Development of population dynamic model and control tactics of agricultural insect pests
+2. Development of a population dynamic model and control tactics for agricultural insect pests

-3. Establishment of a customized management system to reduce damage from crop virus diseases
+4. Establishment of a customized management system to reduce damage from crop viruses

-As an organization responsible for plant virus genetic resources, we are in charge of deposit, registration, preservation, and distribution to secure the diversity of domestic plant virus genetic resources and support research.
-As of 2020, 886 plant viruses from 163 species were deposited and preserved, and 21 standard strains of 15 plant virus species were selected for standardization of plant virus research.
-Infectious clones for each virus standard strain were constructed, and bioassay methods for resistance evaluation were established using standard strains of tomato spotted wilt virus (TSWV) and pepper mild mottle virus (PMMoV).
-In order to prepare a precise distribution map for 12 nationally managed viruses, we developed and disseminated the diagnostic techniques necessary for distribution survey and early diagnosis.
-Through the pest risk assessment, the risk of newly emerging viruses in Korea is evaluated, and distribution surveys and management manuals are being developed for viruses of medium or higher risk.
-We are carrying out tasks such as investigating and diagnosing for newly introduced crops, analysis of the interaction mechanism between plant virus-insect vector-intermediate plant, and diagnosis service for agricultural sites.
-Image diagnosis technology is being developed to determine vegetable viral diseases and physiological disorders.
-In order to prevent the inflow of foreign high-risk plant virus diseases into Korea in advance and to develop early countermeasures, about 300 high-risk viruses were selected, listed, and their data were collected.
-By installing smart aerial net traps in 40 areas including Taean of Korea, as well as in Vietnam and Thailand, we are monitoring in real-time status of outbreaks of planthopper that mediate virus.
+As the organization in charge of plant virus genetic resources, we are responsible for deposition, registration, preservation, and management to secure the diversity of and to support research on domestic plant virus genetic resources.
+As of 2022, 1,054 plant viruses from 187 species have been deposited and preserved, and standard strains of 22 plant viruses are being selected and distributed to standardize plant virus research.
+Infectious clones have been constructed to study the virus-resistant varieties breeding and control of plant viruses.
+In addition, a bioassay for resistance evaluation was established using standard strains of the tomato spotted wilting virus (TSWV) and pepper mild mottle virus (PMMoV).
+In order to prepare a precise distribution map for nationally managed viruses (virus change depending on the year; 7 viruses in 2023), we have developed and disseminated the diagnostic techniques necessary for distribution survey and early diagnosis purposes.
+By means of a pest risk assessment, the risk of newly emerging viruses in Korea is evaluated, and distribution surveys and management manuals are being developed for viruses of medium or higher risk.
+We are carrying out tasks such as investigating and diagnosing newly introduced crops, analysis of the interaction mechanism between plant virus-insect vector-intermediate plants, and diagnosis services for agricultural sites, as well as collecting image information for viral diseases occurring in major crops (tomatoes, peppers, melons, watermelons, melons, beans, cabbages, sweet potatoes, and Chinese cabbages) and using AI deep learning to determine plant viral diseases and physiological disorders.
+In order to prevent the inflow of foreign high-risk plant virus diseases into Korea in advance and to develop early counter measures, about 300 high-risk viruses have been selected, listed, and their data been collected.
+We have also prepared a diagnosis and management manual for high-risk plant viruses of major crops.

-[Symptoms of the blossom blight of apple (A) and pear (B); the sign of white narrow is similar to a symptom of pear scab]
+[Symptoms of the blossom blight of apples (A) and pears (B); the narrow white sign is similar to a pear scab symptom]

 [Development of Real-time PCR assay for Erwinia amylovora and E. pyrifoliae]